 It encourages the buyer to own the next step.

 What you hear will surprise you.
-Many prospects will reveal what’s holding them back—or even move the sale forward themselves.
+Many prospects will reveal what is holding them back, or even move the sale forward themselves.

 Why It Works

-Prospects recognize when they’re being “sold.”
-Using manipulative or outdated closings reminds them of every pushy salesperson they’ve ever met.
+Prospects recognize when they are being sold.
+Using manipulative or outdated closings reminds them of every pushy salesperson they have ever met.

-But when your approach feels different—authentic, conversational, and buyer-driven—they can’t automatically reject you.
+But when your approach feels different, authentic, conversational, and buyer driven, they cannot automatically reject you.
 That shift lowers resistance and increases your odds of winning the sale.

-Instead of memorizing 25 closing tricks, master one powerful question that puts the responsibility where it belongs: on the prospect.
+Instead of memorizing twenty five closing tricks, master one powerful question that places responsibility where it belongs, on the prospect.

 Take Action: Learn How to Close Without Pressure

-If you’re tired of chasing decisions or losing deals to “think it over,” it’s time to change your approach.
+If you are tired of chasing decisions or losing deals to think it over, it is time to change your approach.

-Gerry Weinberg & Associates helps sales professionals replace outdated closing tactics with modern, consultative techniques that build trust and drive results.
+Gerry Weinberg and Associates helps sales professionals replace outdated closing tactics with modern, consultative techniques that build trust and drive results.

-Contact Gerry Weinberg & Associates today to start your sales transformation.
+Contact Gerry Weinberg and Associates today to start your sales transformation.